Recognizing the need for poetry in

 our lives, the Oregon Poetic Voices Project

-OPV is funded by the Library Services and
+OPV was funded by the Library Services and

 Technology Act FFY2010.

-Oregon Poetic Voices will draw from three major collections of recorded Oregon poetry: the two decades of sound archives of the Fishtrap Writers' Gathering in Wallowa County, collected by Rich Wandschneider; the fifteen years of weekly interviews conducted by Barbara LaMorticella and Walt Curtis at KBOO radio; and the recorded archives at Sandra Williams's long-running Mountain Writers project.
+Oregon Poetic Voices draws from three major collections of recorded Oregon poetry: the two decades of sound archives of the Fishtrap Writers' Gathering in Wallowa County, collected by Rich Wandschneider; the fifteen years of weekly interviews conducted by Barbara LaMorticella and Walt Curtis at KBOO radio; and the recorded archives at Sandra Williams's long-running Mountain Writers project.
 Between them, these three archives contain recordings of almost every significant Oregon poet of the last quarter of the twentieth century, along with a good selection of recent innovators and creative spirits in the increasingly diverse world of Oregon poetry.
-We will also be soliciting from across the State recordings of Oregon Poets.
-We hope to be as inclusive as possible.
+The collection also includes a range of other recordings from Oregon Poets.

 Listen to KBOO interview with the Oregon Poetic Voices project's Doug Erickson and Melissa Dalton: